calebsmith/automaton/README.md

  * ncurses
  * guile

-For Debian GNU/Linux these are provided in the following packages:
+For Debian/Ubuntu GNU/Linux these are provided in the following packages:

  * libncurses5-dev
  * libglu1-mesa-dev